 Parents may recognize the Nelson Junior Fire Inspectors Survey form (PDF) as the same one brought home in years past, from Nelson schools.
 We are no longer sending it out, thus are not asking for completed forms to be sent to us, but if you would like to get someone in your home involved in thinking about fire safety, download and start inspecting!

 Drop by the fire hall (or check out Fire Prevention Week) to learn more.
 One of the best ways to protect your family is to ensure you have at least one working smoke alarm on each floor of your home.
 Test yours today and if the battery is more than a year old, replace it.
 If the alarm itself is older than 10 years, replace the whole alarm (even if it's one of the hard-wired types).
 Smoke alarms lose sensitivity over time and after 10 years of service, most will be 30% slower to react to a fire than a new one.

 Online Materials & Educational Information

-As of May 1, 2010, the B.C.
+The B.C.
 Fire Code requires every dwelling, whether owned or rented and regardless of age, to have a properly maintained smoke alarm.
 It is up to the building owner to supply the alarm (or detector, if a unified system is in place), and it is up to those living in the home to ensure that it functions properly.